Aleksandar Vukic: 2020: Grand Slam and top 200 debut

 In January 2020, Vukic reached the final round of 2020 Australian Open – Men's singles qualifying.
 In March 2020, Vukic reached his first ATP Challenger Tour final in Monterrey Challenger.

-In September, Vukic qualified for the 2020 French Open main draw, where he made his Grand Slam singles debut.
+In September, Vukic qualified for the 2020 French Open main draw (defeating future world number one Carlos Alcaraz en route), where he made his Grand Slam singles debut.
 He lost in round one to Pedro Martínez.

 Vukic ended 2020 with a singles ranking of world no. 196.

 2021: First ATP Tour win, Masters debut and first win

 Vukic commenced the 2021 season at the 2021 Great Ocean Road Open, where he defeated Yen-Hsun Lu for his first ATP main draw win.
 Vukic was defeated by Jannik Sinner in the second round.

 At the 2021 Australian Open, Vukic entered into the main draw as a wildcard and lost to 19th seed Karen Khachanov in the first round.

-Vukic returned the ATP Challenger tour, achieving quarterfinal appearances in April at Split and Split II.
+Vukic returned to the ATP Challenger tour, achieving quarterfinal appearances in April at Split and Split II.

 Vukic lost in the third and final round of qualifying for the French Open and in the first round of qualifying for Wimbledon Championships.

 In August 2021, Vukic tested positive for COVID-19 and had to skip the US Open.

 On 20 September 2021, and following a semifinal result at the Cary Challenger, Vukic improved his ranking back to No. 214.

 In October at the 2021 BNP Paribas Open he recorded his first main draw win at a Masters 1000 level as a qualifier defeating Pablo Andújar.
 He followed this by a final also in singles at the 2021 Charlottesville Men's Pro Challenger where he lost to Stefan Kozlov.

 He reached a career-high singles ranking of No. 156 on 22 November 2021.